Scientists urge caution on taking calcium supplements: New research reveals potential risks

 "The safest thing to do is to try to get their calcium through their diet.
 We think that the body processes calcium very differently when it comes from food sources versus supplements," she said.

-Foods like milk, yogurt, and almonds are high in calcium.
-The recommended dietary allowance of calcium for most adults is one thousand milligrams a day.
+Foods like milk, yogurt and almonds are high in calcium.
+The recommended dietary allowance of calcium for most adults is 1,000 milligrams per day.
 For women ages 51 and older and men ages 71 and older, it's 1,200 milligrams.

 You can usually get those daily milligrams, if you eat whole grains, broccoli or cheese.
 If you have a calcium deficiency, talk to your doctor about whether taking calcium supplements could be beneficial for you.